Programme

 imec - Ghent University, Belgium | contact: beatriz.esteves@ugent.be - Harshvardhan J. Pandit

-ADAPT Centre, Dublin City University, Ireland | contact: me@harshp.com - Ruben Verborgh
+ADAPT Centre, Trinity College Dublin, Ireland | contact: me@harshp.com - Ruben Verborgh

 imec - Ghent University, Belgium | contact: ruben.verborgh@ugent.be